heidkaemper/alpinejs-intersect-class/README.md

 ### The .once Modifier

-Your can use the `.once` modifier if you want to trigger the CSS class only on the first appearance of an element.
+You can use the `.once` modifier if you want to trigger the CSS class only on the first appearance of an element.

 ```html
 <div x-data x-intersect-class.once="fade-in"></div>